10 Ways To Remodel Your Bathroom On The Cheap

 Don’t get soaked

 A new shower surround is an easy place to spend a fortune.
 While beautiful tile and granite surrounds and multiple shower sprays are super cool and very popular, they can soak up your whole budget before you even get out of the shower.
-For a more economical choice, consider a one or two piece fiberglass surround and splurge on a nice massaging or rainfall shower head.

 See the light